-McQuade sat upright, slowly eased his heavy coat aside and started to slide his right hand inside to the back for his gun.
+McQuade sat upright, slowly eased his jacket aside and started to slide his right hand to the back of his jeans for his gun.
 His elbow pressed against the trembling man on his right.
+The useless lawyer even managed to sit too close.
 The vapour on the cold air bore witness to the change in McQuade’s breathing—now much more rapid than before.
-The useless lawyer even managed to sit too close.

-A noise to the left among the trees had McQuade withdrawing his right hand from inside his coat.
-He fired twice in the direction of the sound he’d heard.
-He would have fired more shots but following a low ‘phutt’ sound, a bullet entered McQuade’s right thigh.
+Noise to the left among the trees saw McQuade move to the side.
+He withdrew the gun from under his jacket and fired twice in the direction of the breaking branch.
+He would have fired more shots, but following a low ‘Phutt’, a bullet entered McQuade’s right thigh.
 He dropped his gun.

 “Oldest trick in the book,” the woman said from the right of the two men.
 “I thought it only worked in the movies.”
 The blonde stepped out from between the trees near the cabin.

-“Please don’t—” Elliott was panting and staring in disbelief at the attractive young woman in black biker leathers holding the gun.
+“Please don’t—” Elliott dropped his mug of tea, and was panting, staring in disbelief at the attractive young woman in black biker leathers holding the gun.
 He might be a lawyer, but he recognised a silencer when he saw one, and his immediate concern was that nobody would have heard the first shot—or any others if there were more.

 “Not one that looks as good as—”

-“Fucking shut up Franny—you pussy.”
-McQuade turned, looked down at his fallen weapon and then to his front at his assailant.
+“Fucking shut up, Franny—you pussy.”
+McQuade turned, looked down at his fallen weapon, now covered in spilt tea.
+He gripped his wound and grimaced.
 “Who are you working for—fucking bitch?”

 The blonde smiled.
 “Who do you think I’m working for?”